What do you expect from a software upgrade? Bugfixes? Dozens of new, useful features, all clearly documented? Double or triple performance increases?

 PostgreSQL 8.3 also has functions for mapping tables, queries, and cursors to XML.
 Each has the option of returning XML documents or fragments.
 Many helper functions are also available for generating the matching schema for the data generated by any of the mapping functions.
 Section 9.1 of the PostgreSQL 8.3 documentation describes each of these utilities in detail.

-Use of this data type requires PostgreSQL to be built with
+Use of this data type requires PostgreSQL to be built with configure --with-libxml.

 ENUM data type